 For example, a château may release its wine at €100 per bottle during the first tranche, only to increase the price to €120 or €130 in later tranches as demand solidifies.

-What Happens During The Vintage Year of Wine Futures & Onwards?
+What Happens During The Vintage Year of Wine Futures and Onwards?

-After purchasing wine en primeur, the wine undergoes a series of critical steps during its vintage year before it is finally bottled and delivered to buyers.
-This period is crucial for shaping the wine’s character, quality, and eventual value.
+After you buy en primeur, the wine goes through a series of critical steps during the vintage year before it ever gets bottled and shipped.
+This period shapes the wine’s character, quality, and ultimately its value on the market.

 The Vintage Year Process